How Much Will I Pay?

 Are specializations available to MSSW Online students?

-MSSW online students may specialize in: Psychosocial Oncology, Mental Health, Alcohol and Drug Counseling, Military Social Work or Gerontology.
-There are also many other electives offered online and most Kent MSSW students do not specialize.
+MSSW online students may select a concentration in: Psychosocial Oncology, Mental Health, Alcohol and Drug Counseling, Military Social Work or Gerontology.
+There are also many other electives offered online and most Kent MSSW students do not select a concentration.

-Are there any advantages or disadvantages to choosing a specialization?
+Are there any advantages or disadvantages to choosing a concentration?

 Are dual degrees available to online master’s degree in social work students?